These Cast Iron Skillet Biscuits are perfect for weekend mornings! Buttery, flaky and delicious…and they only take about 30 minutes!

-- Using a medium mixing bowl, combine the flour, baking powder and salt; mix until well combined.
+- Using a large bowl, add the flour, baking powder and salt; stir until well combined.

-- Cut 4 oz. of the butter into small pieces (~1/2″ cubes) and add to the bowl of dry ingredients.
-(Note: Another alternative to cutting in the butter is to freeze it and then use a coarse grater to grate the butter into the bowl.)
+- Cut 4 oz. of the butter into small pieces (~1/2" cubes) and add to the bowl of dry ingredients.
+(Note: Another alternative to cutting in the butter is to freeze it and then use a coarse cheese grater to grate butter into the bowl.)

-- Using a pastry cutter or 2 table knives, cut the butter into the dry ingredients until butter pieces are pea-sized.
+- Using a pastry blender or 2 table knives, cut the butter into the dry ingredients until butter pieces are pea-sized.

 - Add the buttermilk and stir until absorbed.
 (The dough will be somewhat sticky.)

-- Turn the dough out onto a generously floured countertop or cutting board and shape into a rough 8”x8” square.
+- Turn the dough out onto a lightly floured surface and shape into a rough 8”x8” square.